duarteocarmo/BigData_WikipediaInspector/index.md

         print match
 ```

-You can check the results in this [GIST](https://gist.github.com/duarteocarmo/36ac0ff01a880c3b37ee9da113d4e20a).
-I found a bunch of matches for the first and second queries, but nothing for the third.

-Here's also a snippet:
+Here's also a snippet of the output:

 ```none
 For the pattern "cat" [0, 16] "are" [2, 6] "to" we found the following matches in 0:00:38.24: